Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 - Buy a map

-You can buy a map at around $1-$2 at the streets of Thamel (Kathmandu) and Pokhara.
+You can buy a map for around USD1-2 on the streets of Thamel (Kathmandu) and Pokhara.
 While offline, you can also check your route with maps.me on your phone.

 - Get a walking stick/poles

 You may think you’re young and have all the energy in the world, but trust me, you’ll need it.
 Pokhara has several equipment shops where you can either purchase or rent one.
-A walking stick or poles help relieve pressure on your knees and calves.
+A walking stick or pole helps relieve pressure on your knees and calves.
 You will have an easier time walking with a walking stick than without it.

 What minimum fitness level is required for the Annapurna Base Camp trek?